phamleduy04/csn.js/README.md

 # csn.js
-An unofficial API to get music from chiasenhac.vn
+A package to get music from chiasenhac.vn
 ## Installation
 To install csn.js, use npm:
 ```